 Benefits of Kitchen Scraps as Bird Food

 Why would you repurpose kitchen scraps as bird food?
-Well, there’s quite a few valid reasons.
+Well, there are quite a few reasons to consider.

 Save Money

-If you’re like me and you absolutely love having wild birds around in your backyard, then it’s a good idea to offer them food.
+If you’re like me and you absolutely love having wild birds hanging out in the backyard, then it’s a good idea to offer them food.

 The easiest way to do this is to simply buy conventional bird food from a pet shop.
 But you can also save a bit of money by offering kitchen scraps to birds as food, food that would otherwise go to waste.